syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Getting-Started.md

 ### Visualize employee

-Following code examples indicate how to define the default appearance of node and connector using defaultSetting.
+Following code examples indicate how to define the default appearance of node and connector using defaultSettings.
 The NodeTemplate is used to update each node based on employee data.

+{% tabs %}
 {% highlight c# %}

      DiagramProperties model = new DiagramProperties();